 I said goodnight and pretended to make my way to my room, but stopped inside the double doors.

-Although I am ten, I cannot help plummet to an earlier time and into the world of monsters, the nightmares that reside under beds, hide in closets and peer into bedroom windows.
+Although I am ten, I cannot help plummet to an earlier time and into the world of monsters, the nightmares that reside under beds, hide in closets and peer through bedroom windows.
 The basement is their domain and only light will keep them at bay.
-A swinging light bulb, a dim lamp, a flickering candle, it is these tiny shards that keep me among the living.
+A swinging bulb, a dim lamp, a flickering candle, it is these tiny shards of light that keep me among the living.

 Now it is all gone.

 Mom asked me to run into the basement and grab a jar of canned peaches.
-But I didn’t even reach the storage closet when plunged into an inky pool by the cackling howls.
+But I didn’t even reach the storage closet when plunged into an inky pool by the cackling howls of Chad’s laughter.
 I drop to my knees.
 I make myself small.
-I remain silent.
 Every inch my fingers eke needs to touch damp cement.
 Every drip on my back needs to come from the copper pipes.
 No steely claws.
 No dripping saliva.
 They are here.
 I can feel them.
 My only hope is to reach the steps before they cut off my escape.

 I reach the music department, flip on the dim lights and scan the gloomy hall.
 Offices and practice rooms line both sides.
 So, slowly, methodically, I check and close each door.
-It is my intention to seal out any unwelcome visitors for it is here I plan to finish my studies.
+It is my intention to seal out any unwelcome visitors for it is here I plan to spend the night.